rice harvesting cambodia

 The amount of rice exported by Cambodia is recently on the rise and was estimated at 690.829 metric tons in 2020 (source: http://www.crf.org.kh/).
 This might look as an impressive number but it doesn’t allow Cambodia to rank within the top 10 world rice producers, each of which produces several millions of metric tons annually.
 Cambodia grows about 2000 varieties of rice.

-RICE HARVESTING SEASON IN CAMBODIA
+🌾RICE HARVESTING SEASON IN CAMBODIA

+The second harvest takes place in February and is dedicated to the dry-season crops where farmers plant the rice at the end of the monsoon, typically around November.
 In the lands bordering the Tonle Sap lake, up to four crops can be grown every year but dry season rice farming in the seasonally flooded lands of the Tonle Sap is becoming more and more challenging in recent years.
 The production of rice during the dry season represents only about 20% of the total rice production in Cambodia.

-RICE FARMING PRACTICES IN CAMBODIA
+🌾RICE FARMING PRACTICES IN CAMBODIA

 Plowing rice fields

-Preparing the soil before rice planting involves a crucial step known as plowing.
+Preparing the soil before rice planting or transplanting involves a crucial step known as plowing.
 The objective of plowing rice fields is to eliminate grass and weeds while exposing pests and diseases to sunlight for their eradicationPlowing also break soil clods into smaller masses and improve the texture of the soil.
-Nowadays in Cambodia, tractors have largely replaced buffalos for plowing and it is extremily rare to see farmers still using buffalos for that purpose.
+Nowadays in Cambodia, tractors have largely replaced buffalos for plowing and it is extremely rare to see farmers still using buffalos for that purpose.

 worker plowing rice fields in Cambodia